Using Substrate API Sidecar¶

 Monitor Token Balance Transfers¶

 The following code samples will demonstrate how to listen to both native token transfers, sent via Substrate or Ethereum API, and ERC-20 token transfers sent via the Ethereum API, using Substrate API Sidecar.
-Transfers via the Ethereum API are only applicable to Tanssi EVM appchains.
+Transfers via the Ethereum API are only applicable to Tanssi EVM networks.

 Native Token Transfers¶